Hes-Siemelink/yay/README.md

 Http GET:
   url:  ${exampleUrl}
   path: /recipes/options?vegetarian=true
-Print: 'Vegetarian options:'
+Print: |
+  Vegetarian options:
-Print as YAML: ${result}
+  ${result}
 ---
 Http GET:
   url:  ${exampleUrl}
   path: /recipes/options?vegetarian=false
-Print: 'Non-vegetarian options:'
+Print: |
+  Non-vegetarian options:
-Print as YAML: ${result}
+  ${result}
 ```

 We use a task called **Print**, which does what you would expect: printing regular text.
-Keep in mind that  you need to quote a printable string when using special YAML characters like `:`.
+You can refer to variables in the text and they will be expanded to YAML.

 Here is the output: